-Response Times.
+RTs.
 Mean correct RTs outside ± 2.5 SD were trimmed (less than 5.0% excluded) and averaged on a participant basis.
-Search slopes were derived and analyzed by carrying out a paired samples t-test.
-No significant differences were observed between the search slopes, t(23) = 1.46, p = 0.15, or intercepts, t(23) = 1.33, p = 0.20 (see Figure 4a).
+Search slopes were derived and analyzed by carrying out a paired samples t test.
+No significant differences were observed between the search slopes, t(23) = 1.46, p = .15, or intercepts, t(23) = 1.33, p = .20(see Figure 4a).
 Next, we examined the impact of luminance contrast by directly comparing visual search RTs when the distractors were moderately similar to the targets and displayed in high contrast and when the very same distractor set was displayed in low contrast.
-We conducted a mixed-model 2 x 2 x 3 ANOVA with luminance contrast as a between-subjects factor and D-D similarity and display size (4, 8, or 12 items) as within-subjects factors.
-This comparison between Experiments 2 and 3 revealed significant main effects of all three factors: D-D similarity, F(1,46) = 21.46, p < 0.0005, display size, F(2,45) = 20.26, p < 0.0005, and luminance contrast, F(1,46) = 703.01, p < 0.0005.
+We conducted a mixed model $2 \times 2 \times 3$ ANOVA with luminance contrast as a between-subjects factor and D-D similarity and display size (four, eight, or 12 items) as withinsubjects factors.
+This comparison between Experiments 2 and 3 revealed significant main effects of all three factors: D-D similarity, F(1, 46) = 21.46, p < .0005, display size, F(2, 45) = 20.26, p < .0005, and luminance contrast, F(1, 46) = 703.01, p < .0005.
 No interactions reached significance.

-Error Rates.
-We conducted a 2 x 3 repeated-measures ANOVA with D-D similarity and display size as factors.
+Error rates.
+We conducted a 2×3 repeated measures ANOVA with D-D similarity and display size as factors.
 Neither main effect nor the interaction reached significance.